weavers-space/stacks-sparkle/README.md

 ## Sample appcast.xml

 The appcast.xml file in this project is a template that you can use.
 This is the XML file that the PHP script will ultimately be pointing to.
+I create and modify these by hand and/or my own shell scripts.
+However, there are a bunch of app out there that can help you create and manage these XML files for you.

 ## Tip